beginning of content

 What causes toothache and swelling?

-You can also have painful teeth if you have a sinus infection, a mouth ulcer or a problem with your jaw.
+A sinus infection, a mouth ulcer or a problem with your jaw can also give you painful teeth.

 See your doctor if you have:

-Your doctor or dentist will examine your teeth and may take an x-ray.
-They will ask you about your pain and talk about your dental history.
+Your dentist will examine your teeth and may take an x-ray.
+They will ask you about your dental and medical history.

 How is toothache and swelling treated?

 Treatment will depend on the cause of the toothache or swelling.
-It may include a filling, root canal therapy or a crown.
+It may include:

-If you have gum disease, your dentist will recommend regular brushing and will remove any plaque.
+If you have gum disease, your dentist will provide appropriate gum treatment.
+They will recommend regular brushing and flossing, and possibly a mouth rinse.

 Treating the cause of the tooth pain or swelling will help provide pain relief.

-It is important to take care of yourself until you can get treatment for your toothache or swelling.
+It’s important to take care of yourself at home until you can get dental treatment.

 Make sure you keep your teeth and mouth clean.
-Brush your teeth after every meal using fluoride toothpaste.
-If your mouth is sore, use a soft toothbrush.
+Brush your teeth with a soft toothbrush after every meal.

 If you smoke, try to cut down or quit.

-If you require emergency pain relief, there are some tips you can try at home.
+Here are some pain-relief tips you can try at home:

 Can toothache and swelling be prevented?